Nirol/housing_prices_California/Readme.md

 # Median House Prices For California Districts Derived From The 1990 Census.

-#### -- Project Status: Active
+####  Project Status: In Progress.

 ## Project Objective

-The project objective is the prediction of the median housing value of each
+The project objective is to predict the median housing value of each
 block (district) in the state of California.

+### Summary & Results.

+The final model predicts the median house value with a mean error of **40100**.
+A significant improvement over the hands-on machine learning book chapter on this
+data-set and over the majority of Kaggle kernels.

+(Not including Geospatial  feature engineering kernel, out of this project scope).

+The final model use RandomForestRegressor estimator, but the top three estimators
+were all ensemble methods.

+Random Forest was best fitted to the problem since:
+* The data contained both categorical and numerical features.
+* The features were all on different ranges of values.
+* The data was somewhat noisy, large range of value between different
+districts in the same district.
+* Random forests can handle correlated features ( our case as I will
+present in the data exploration section).

 ### Methods Used